-The katabatic wind on the plain weakened further and became shallower as a mesoscale northwesterly wind (i.e., with an upslope component) developed above the Meteor Crater.
-By 0500 MST the bifurcation and hydraulic jump disappeared and a final CAI phase ensued in which only a weak, shallow CAI came over the southwest rim (Fig. 3j).
-During this time, the temperature deficit of the air coming over the rim was about 3°C compared to the downwind rim (Fig. 10).
-Wind speeds decreased on the lower sidewall and became calm on the crater floor (Fig. 6f).
-The cold pool re-strengthened.
-Temperature profiles at this time (Fig. 7j) became similar to those in the first CAI phase eight hours earlier (Fig. 7b).
+The katabatic wind on the plain weakens further and becomes shallower as a mesoscale northwesterly wind (i.e., with an upslope component) develops above the Meteor Crater.
+By 0500 MST the bifurcation and hydraulic jump disappear and a final CAI phase ensues in which only a weak, shallow CAI comes over the southwest rim (Fig. 7j).
+During this time, the temperature deficit of the air coming over the rim is about 3°C compared to the downwind rim (Fig. 10).
+Wind speeds decrease on the lower sidewall and become calm on the crater floor (Fig. 6f).
+The cold pool re-strengthens.
+Temperature profiles at this time (Fig. 7j) become similar to those in the first CAI phase eight hours earlier (Fig. 7b).

 5. Discussion